bytedream/smartrelease/README.md

 ## Official instance

 The official instance is hosted on `https://smartrelease.bytedream.org`.
-It has regex disabled and a maximal pattern length of 70 character.
+It has regex disabled and a maximal pattern length of 70 characters.

 So if you want, for example, using the official api for this repo, the following link will do it:
 ```